Centiq/sap-hana/deploy/v2/USAGE.md

 The following process creates a new service principal in Azure, and stores the details required in an authorization script on the local workstation.
 The Azure authorization details are copied to the RTI during Terraform provisioning for usage by Ansible.

-1. To easily create the service principal and authorization script, run the following command providing the Hana SID you wish to be included in the service principal name as the only command line argument (here the SID `T0D` is used):
+1. To easily create the service principal and authorization script, run the following command providing the HANA SID you wish to be included in the service principal name as the only command line argument (here the SID `T0D` is used):

    ```text
    util/create_fencing_agent.sh T0D